 - Bugs: Sand flies (chitres) and regular houseflies haunt the beaches here.
-Come prepared with fly paper or repellent.
+Come prepared with fly paper and repellent.

 - Heat: There is little to no natural shade when Baja camping.
 Have an awning on your rig or seek out beaches with palapas (see below).

-- No hook-ups: Looking for hook-ups for your RV?
+- No hook-ups: Looking for hook-ups for your RV in Baja California?
 Head to a proper RV campground instead.

 - Litter: Trash barrels are provided but efficient means to dispose of the litter is sorely lacking.
 Trash barrels are often overflowing.

-Rely only on getting the most basic of supplies in Mexico like food, ice and water.
-Finding quality goods and especially camping necessities in Baja California is rather difficult.
-Consider these Baja Mexico camping supplies before you cross the border:
+Rely on only getting the most basic of supplies in Mexico like food, ice and water.
+Finding quality goods and especially Baja camping essentials is rather difficult.
+Consider getting these before you cross the border:

-- Saw and hand axe: There is plenty of dead wood, even in this desert climate; make sure you have a way to cut and split it.
+- Saw and hand axe: There is plenty of dead wood around, even in this desert climate; make sure you have a way to cut and split it.

-- Bug spray: The price and lack of variety of decent insect repellent in Mexico means you’re better off importing it yourself from home.
+- Bug spray: The price and scant variety of insect repellent here means you’re better off importing it yourself from home (see above).

-- Fly paper: We searched for this in Baja Mexico; fly paper doesn’t exist here.
-You’ll need this on the beaches.
-Trust me on this one.
+- Fly paper: We searched for this in Baja California; fly paper (see above) doesn’t exist here.
+You’ll need this on the beaches – trust me!

 - Sun block: The selection, quality and price of sunblock here means you’re best supplying your own.
 Come prepared.

-- Water containers: To save money avoid buying purified water or spring water in stores.
+- Water containers: Avoid buying purified water or spring water in stores to save money.
 Instead, look for businesses called Purificadoras, available in every town and often found along Highway 1.
 Simply present your empty container(s) and watch as they’re filled with purified water from a filtration system.
-Expect to pay pennies per liter of water – a huge money saver.
+Expect to pay pennies per liter of water – a huge money saver!

-- Maps and guide books: Nothing beats a real map and a real book to hold in your hands.
-Use them to figure out where you’re going, where you’ve been and where you want to go next.
+- Maps and guide books: Nothing beats real maps and books to hold in your hands.
+Use these to figure out where you’re going right now, where you’ve been and where you want to go next.

-No matter your style, Baja Mexico camping is possible in an RV, car, truck, van or even with a tent or hammock.
+No matter your style, Baja camping is possible in an RV, car, truck, van and even with a tent or hammock.
 Many formal Baja RV parks are scattered throughout the peninsula, but even the biggest rigs can find a secluded spot for beach camping.
-This article focuses more on informal Baja beach camping on the Sea of Cortez suitable for any camping style, even if you hitchhike the peninsula and camp along the way as we did in 2013.
+This article focuses more on informal Baja beach camping on the Sea of Cortez, suitable for any style.

 The areas below are given much more detail later in this article, but here’s a brief overview:

-South of the town of Mulegé, B.C.S. is Bahia Concepción, featuring a handful of very easily accessible beaches perfect for camping.
-The premier destination of Bahia Concepción is 12 mi (20 km) south of Mulegé along Highway 1.
+South of the small town of Mulegé, B.C.S. is Bahía Concepción, featuring a handful of very easily accessible beaches perfect for camping.
+The premier destination of Bahía Concepción is 12 mi (20 km) south of Mulegé along Highway 1.
 Sea kayaking here is among the best in the world and many folks in RVs return here each winter for Baja camping.

-The big city of La Paz, B.C.S. offers all the services you’d expect and great Baja beach camping nearby.
-Deep sea fishing, nightlife, restaurants, museums and tours to protected Isla EspÍritu Santo round out the great beaches in La Paz.
-Considering everything available here, La Paz is a rather handy area for Baja camping.
+The big city of La Paz, B.C.S. offers all the services you’d expect and great Baja camping nearby.
+Deep sea fishing, nightlife, restaurants, museums and tours to protected Isla Espíritu Santo round out the great beaches in La Paz.
+Considering everything available here, this is a rather handy area for Baja camping.

 High season in Baja California runs roughly from November to after Easter.
-The weather is always dry here however the temperatures in winter are not as extreme as the summer months.
-High season means peak time for RVs from Canada and the U.S. and Baja Mexico camping can be rather crowded at this time as many of these folks return to their “spots” annually.
-Beach camping in Baja California is possible at this time, just expect a bit more company.
+The weather is quite dry here but the temperatures in winter are much more comfortable than summer.
+High season is also peak time for RVs from Canada and the U.S. and Baja camping is rather crowded at this time with folks returning to their “spots” annually.
+Beach camping in Baja California is possible at this time, just expect more company.

 Where Is It?

-Bahia de Los Angeles is reached from an extension of the Transpeninsular Highway, or Route 1.
-This extension, also called Route 1, begins at the locale of Punta Prieta and continues for about 40 mi (65 km) east to the town of Bahia de Los Angeles, on the gulf side of the peninsula.
+Bahía de los Ángeles, three hours north of Guerrero Negro, is reached from an extension of the Transpeninsular Highway, or Route 1.
+This extension, also called Route 1, begins at the locale of Punta Prieta and continues for about 40 mi (65 km) east to the town of Bahía de los Ángeles, on the gulf side of the peninsula.

-From the entrance of Bahia de Los Angeles head left from within the traffic roundabout.
+From the entrance to BahÍa de los Ángeles go through the roundabout and exit left.
 The road soon makes a very sharp right; continue on this road for several miles.
-The paved road ends and leads to the beach, Playa la Gringa, roughly 1mi (1.6 km) further.
-The unpaved road to the beach is suitable for all vehicles, as is pulling onto the pebbly beach.
+The paved road ends and leads to the beach, Playa la Gringa, roughly one mile further.
+The unpaved road to the beach is suitable for all vehicles, as is driving onto the pebbly beach.

 Playa La Gringa

-There is no shade here in the form of palapas; come prepared for that.
-Also, Bahia de Los Angeles weather can see extreme temperatures and the risk of red tide in summer months – check ahead.
-There are no hook-ups for an RV.
+There is no shade or palapas; come prepared for that.
+Also, Bahía de los Ángeles weather can see extreme temperatures and the risk of red tide in summer months – check ahead.
+There are no hook-ups for RVs.

 Marine life abounds here and beachcombing is quite good.
-We were here Christmas morning 2017 and witnessed an Italian family dispatch a good sized squid languishing near the shore.
+We were here Christmas morning 2017 and witnessed an Italian family dispatch a good-sized squid right from shore!
 They promptly cut it up and prepared it for their Christmas dinner!

 You can easily spend the day walking on the beach or hiking from your campsite here.
-Kayaking, SUPing, fishing and snorkeling in Bahia de Los Angeles is very good.
-Chartered fishing excursions are available in town.
+Kayaking, SUP’ing, fishing and snorkeling in Bahía de los Ángeles is very good.
+Chartered fishing tours are also available in town.

-Mulegé is a pleasant little town with many services and an amazing clutch of Baja California beach camping spots about a dozen miles south.
-The waters of Bahia Concepcion are clear and blue with white sand beaches.
+Two hours south of San Ignacio is Mulegé, a pleasant little town with services and a clutch of amazing Baja California camping spots.
+The waters of Bahía Concepción are clear and blue with white sand beaches.
 These beaches are surrounded by stunning desert landscape and no large-scale tourism infrastructure.

-Mulegé really is a great little community year round.
-Here, you’ll find a laundromat as well as very useful notice boards at several of the small grocery stores throughout the town.
-Make sure you visit the museum and the Misión Santa Rosalía de Mulegé while you’re here.
+Mulegé really is a great little community year-round.
+Here, you’ll find a laundromat and some very useful notice boards at several of the small grocery stores throughout town.
+Make sure you visit the local museum and the Misión Santa Rosalía de Mulegé while you’re here.
 And don’t skip Mariscos Peralta’s as you enter Mulegé for some of the best fish tacos in Baja Mexico.

-Bahia Concepcion camping is very popular with American and Canadian RVers in winter and Mulegé is full of seasonal homes.
-That said, this area remains pleasantly low-key all year round and you simply cannot beat the beaches here.
-All the Bahia Concepcion camping beaches mentioned below have palapas to keep you from wilting in the sun.
+Baja camping here is popular with American and Canadian RV’ers in winter and Mulegé has some seasonal homes.
+That said, this area remains pleasantly low-key all year and you simply cannot beat the beaches here.
+The Bahía Concepción camping beaches mentioned below have palapas to keep you from wilting in the sun.

 Where Is It?

-Of the six beaches highlighted here, all but one (Playa Escondida) are obviously signed from the highway and all are accessible by any vehicle.
+Of the six beaches highlighted here, all but one (Playa Escondida) are well signed from the highway, however all are accessible by any vehicle.
 Driving distances between the first five beaches (north to south) are only several minutes apart.
 The last beach, Playa Requeson, is approximately 9 mi (20 km) south of the other five beaches.

-Just before reaching Playa Santispac you’ll find several pull-ins off the highway with breathtaking views of Bahia Concepción opening up in front of you.
+Just before reaching Playa Santispac are several pull-ins off the highway with breathtaking views of Bahía Concepción in front of you.
 One look at the white sand, clear blue water and nearby islands is all it takes to let you know beach camping in Baja California is as good as it gets anywhere.

-Several palapas are strung out on the beach here and during the seasonal winter months the on-site Restaurante Bar Ana opens in the winter and makes Playa Santispac a great choice for Baja Mexico camping.
+Several palapas line the beach here; these are perfect for slinging a hammock.
+The beachfront Restaurante Bar Ana opens in the winter and makes Playa Santispac a great choice for Baja camping.
 If you have a kayak Isla San Ramon awaits just offshore and behind that is a reef perfect for snorkeling.
-Within the mangroves behind Playa Santispac are a lagoon and a (rather brackish) hot spring.
+Within the mangroves behind Playa Santispac is a lagoon and some rather brackish hot springs.

-Living up to it’s name, Playa Escondida (Hidden Beach) can be easy to drive past and miss altogether.
+Living up to its name, Playa Escondida (Hidden Beach) is easy to drive past and miss altogether.
 Just south of Playa Satispac is Posada Concepción, a small collection of villas on the waterfront.
-Immediately beyond the entrance to Posada Concepción you may or may not see the mangled sign pointing the way to Playa Escondida.
-Turn left at this sign and follow the rough road for several minutes to a perfect slice of beach.
-Low clearance vehicles may have difficulty making it along this road.
+Immediately beyond the entrance to Posada Concepción is the mangled sign pointing to Playa Escondida.
+Turn left here and follow the rough road for several minutes to a perfect slice of beach.
+Low clearance vehicles may have difficulty along this short road.

-This really is a hidden little gem of a beach, not at all visible form the road.
-About 8 palapas can be found here along with 3 pit toilets.
-A small trail leads up to an image of the Virgin Mary painted on the side of a rock formation and at night small solar-powered lights twinkle around her.
-A small island (Isla Liebre) with a beach is just offshore from Playa Escondida, about a 2 minute paddle away.
+This really is a hidden little gem of a beach tucked away from the road.
+About 8 palapas are here along with 3 pit toilets.
+A small trail here ascends to an image of the Virgin Mary painted on the side of a rock formation.
+Colorful lights twinkle around her image throughout the night.
+A small island (Isla Liebre) with a beach sits just offshore from Playa Escondida.
+Paddling out to this deserted island takes several minutes.

 Baja camping really doesn’t get much better than at this beach.
-Playa Escondida is a very quiet and scenic spot; in summer 2018 we had this beach to ourselves for several weeks.
+Playa Escondida is a very quiet and scenic spot; in summer 2018 we had this entire stretch of sand to ourselves for several weeks!

-The caretakers at Playa Escondida have even planted some vegetation in front of the palapas and the toilets here are not as run-down as those at the other beaches.
-Still, don’t expect fancy facilities!
+The caretakers at Playa Escondida have planted some vegetation in front of the palapas and the toilets here aren’t as run-down as those at the other beaches.
+Still, don’t expect any fancy facilities!